-While restaurants adapt to the new safety standards, many people still choose to cook at home, leaving us faced with how to make nutritious, creative, and inviting meals for one or two people.
+While restaurants have adapted and re-adapted to the “new” safety standards, many people still choose to cook at home, leaving us faced with how to make nutritious, creative, and inviting meals for one or two people.

 Even if we enjoy cooking, which I do, coming up with ideas, researching recipes, and shopping economically, especially in small portions, is challenging.

-But here are some of the culinary techniques and clever hacks that have helped me stay motivated over the past five months.
+But here are some of the culinary techniques and clever hacks that have helped me stay motivated over the past couple of years.

 When the pandemic first began, I knew I would need to shop far less often and buy in larger quantities.
 I was also concerned about a disruption in the food supply chain, so keeping fresh items until I was ready to use them became a priority.